Afghanistan: The Last Marxist weighs in; on COVID, socialism, Travelers TV series and art (audio and video recordings)

 Chris Cutrone

-Chris Cutrone teaches in the Departments of Art History, Theory and Criticism and Visual and Critical Studies at the School of the Art Institute of Chicago Congering 1.
-He is an Instructor at the Institute for Clinical Social Work and was a longtime lecturer in the Social Sciences Collegiate Division at the University of Chicago, where he completed the PhD degree in the Committee on the History of Culture and the MA in Art History Sodrive Premium.
+Chris Cutrone teaches in the Departments of Art History, Theory and Criticism and Visual and Critical Studies at the School of the Art Institute of Chicago.
+He is an Instructor at the Institute for Clinical Social Work and was a longtime lecturer in the Social Sciences Collegiate Division at the University of Chicago, where he completed the PhD degree in the Committee on the History of Culture and the MA in Art History.
 His doctoral dissertation was on Adorno’s Marxism.
-He received the MFA from the School of the Art Institute of Chicago and the BA from Hampshire College Concubine of The King of The Palace.
+He received the MFA from the School of the Art Institute of Chicago and the BA from Hampshire College.
 He is also a writer and media artist committed to critical thinking and artistic practice and the politics of social emancipation.
 He is the original lead organizer of the Platypus Affiliated Society, an international Marxist educational project.

 Background reading list: